KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Jo tilted her head in surprise, not entirely sure Dancia was being straight with her.

 “Oh, I’m just kidding.
 He’s not allowed to pack at games anymore.
-Right, Sumat?”
+Right, SUMAT?”

 Steve had sat back down with his back to the table.
 He flipped her a bird.
 “So, Joshua says you’re a game designer,” Dancia offered.